Ensembl TrainingEnsembl Home

 Should you have any further questions about this please contact our helpdesk.

-Participants can opt to receive an e-certificate of attendance for all our courses.
+Only on request from the host, participants can opt to receive an e-certificate of attendance for all our courses.
 This e-certificate of attendance does not confer any qualification or license to the recipient, it simply states that they attended the course.